dplugins/oxywind-docs/docs/src/about/faq.md

 ## How does Oxywind compare to Automaticcss?

-Automaticcss is a new utitilty-first CSS framework.
+Automaticcss is just a new utitilty-first CSS framework.

 Oxywind on the other hand provides a solution to integrate Tailwind CSS (one of the first original CSS frameworks which came out quite some time ago) to Oxygen Builder, not a brand new CSS framework.

-## Does Oxywind compete and as a replacement for CORE CSS framework, OxyMade Framework, Automaticcss?
+## Does Oxywind compete or as a replacement for the CORE CSS framework, OxyMade Framework, Automaticcss?

 Oxywind is a solution to integrate Tailwind CSS (one of the first original CSS frameworks which came out quite some time ago) to Oxygen Builder, not a brand new CSS framework.

-So, Oxywind is not competing and as a replacement for the CORE CSS framework, OxyMade Framework, and Automaticcss, Tailwind CSS does.
+So, Oxywind is not competing or as a replacement for the CORE CSS framework, OxyMade Framework, and Automaticcss.
-Tailwind CSS is widely used as the standard for utility-first CSS framework.
+They compete with Tailwind CSS, not Oxywind.